RunestoneInteractive/webfundamentals/_sources/CSS/cssquiz.rst

    Which of the following are properties of the CSS Box Model

+For the following questions, I will use your final result.
+You can press the Run button as many times as you like without penalty.
+You should also Save your final version.

 Fill in the additional HTML needed to make an ordered list of 3 items.
 The items should be numbered A, B, and C.